 From my long test of the software, I have to say it works really well, so I’m going to share our thoughts along with how to use it.

 First off, there are two versions of the program for Windows.
 Users can download a 32-bit or 64-bit version, but bear in mind it all depends on the hardware specifications.
 Now then, after downloading and installing the software, you’ll be shown a clean enough screen after launch.

 The window will highlight the drives attached to your computer.
 Click on the preferred drive and the software will deliver information on the drive’s information, it’s basic health, along with the name of the manufacturer.
 At the bottom, there are options to enable SMART and Auto Offline Data Collection.

 If we right-click on a preferred drive, we’ll see the ability to view details, re-read data, perform tests, enable smart, and auto offline data collection.
 We recommend clicking on Perform Tests to see a host of options.

 In this section, the user will be able to read test log data, error log, a temperature log, and general information about the drive.

-There’s also the Advanced tab, and it shows quite a lot of information, many of which that are out of our understanding.
+There’s also the Advanced tab, and it shows quite a lot of information, many of which are out of our understanding.
 This section is for folks with a broad understanding of SMART and the inner workings of the hard drive.

 Other general options

 To get to the Preferences, click on the Options tab then Preferences.
-Here the user will have the ability to allow GSmartControl to check drive life on start-up, show SMART drives only, or show device name under drive icon.
+Here the user will have the ability to allow GSmartControl to check drive life on start-up, show SMART drives only, or show device name under the Drive icon.
 Furthermore, if you have smartmontools installed, these can be taken advantage of as well.